12 of the Very Best Things to Do in Avignon, France

 The main attractions in Marseille are Notre Dame de la Garde, Cathédrale La Major, and Château d’If.

-Notre-Dame de la Garde – The Basilica is the highest point in Marseille and requires a 30-minute hike to get to the top.
-The views from the top are tremendous, offering a panoramic view across the whole of Marseille.
-The only downside is the waiting time to enter the Basilica, as it can take hours to queue up to enter, especially in peak tourist seasons.
+The Notre-Dame de la Garde is the highest point in Marseille and requires a 30-minute hike to get to the top.
+It is a must-see attraction as the views from the top are tremendous, offering a panoramic view across the whole of Marseille.

 To access Château d’If, you must take a ferry from Vieux Port.
-This cost me €11 for admission to the island and the ferry journey (including return).
+This cost me €11 (subject to change) for admission to the island and the ferry journey (including return).

 Chateau dIf Marseille France